Squarespace SEO Grader Instructions

 Duplicate H1 Tags

 Multiple H1 headings have been detected on the same page.
+This means you have multiple texts using the H1 heading.

+II.
 Why Does It Matter?

 Multiple H1 tags can make it harder for search engines to identify the primary topic of a page.
+Because the hierarchy of importance for text heading goes like this: H1 > H2 > H3 > H4.

+III.
 How To Fix It In Squarespace

 Edit the page.